Learnosity/learnosity-demos/README.md

 ## Getting Started - Using Vagrant

 Vagrant is a wrapper for controlling Virtual Machines in a controlled and isolated manner.
 Vagrant supports all the major platforms and is simple to use and very handy for other development tasks (if you're not already using it!).
-Vagrant by default supports VirtualBox as it's VM host, but it does support other like VMWare, Parallels, and even AWS EC2.
+Vagrant by default supports VirtualBox as it's VM host, but it does support others like VMWare, Parallels, and even AWS EC2.

 The included `Vagrantfile` will download a VM image and install all the needed PHP dependancies.
 Once the VM is running the demos can be used (and modified) without you needing to install anything else.